As a rental property owner, you’re probably pleased to see that the value of your investment property has risen since 2020.

 Equity needed for a cash-out refinance on a rental property

-You should have at least 35-50% equity in the property before a cash-out refinance is worth it, depending on the dollar value of the home (high-value homes may need less equity to make a cash-out refinance worth it).
+You should have at least 35-50% equity in the property before a cash-out refinance is worth it, depending on the dollar value of the home.
+High-value homes may need less equity to make a cash-out refinance worth it.

-This is because you need 25% equity in the property after taking cash out.
+You need 25% equity in the property after taking cash out.
 So to get enough funds to justify closing costs, you need a lot more than 25% equity currently.

 For instance, you have a 1-unit property worth $300,000 and currently owe $210,000 (30% equity).
 Your maximum cash-out loan is $225,000.
 So there’s $15,000 in cash available.
 But, there are $5,000 in closing costs, leaving you with $10,000 in actual cash.